-- b) Unified Sports® teams are expected to comply with this rule without intervention by officials. - c) Failure to adhere to the required ratio shall result in an unsportsmanlike penalty being assessed against the coach. - d) In addition to the unsportsmanlike conduct penalty, a violation may result in any of the following in progressive order based on the duration and impact of the violation as determined equitable by the officials: - i) Loss of plays - ii) Loss of possession - iii) Loss of scoring play(s) - iv) Forfeit - e) More than one (1) forfeit or lineup violation in the season will lead to review by the Unified Sports Committee as to the path forward for the remainder of the season. - i) Games that are forfeits may be played to the finish, but both schools must verify with the referee before play begins/continues that they are playing under forfeit.
+- d) Failure to adhere to the required ratio may result in a forfeit based on the duration and impact of the violation as determined by the DIAA. - e) More than one (1) forfeit or lineup violation in the season will lead to review by the Unified Sports Committee as to the path forward for the remainder of the season.